cytomining/cytominer/README.md

 Example
 -------

-See the `vignette("cytominer-pipeline")` for basic example of using `cytominer` to analyze a morphological profiling dataset.
+See `vignette("cytominer-pipeline")` for basic example of using cytominer to analyze a morphological profiling dataset.